Kyle-Shumway/AirGarage-Challenge/README.md

 Both frontend and backend were built using node Node.js v14.17.0

-to run either the front-end or back-end, open each respetive folder in a terminal tab and run ` npm install ` to install dependencies and
+to run either the front-end or back-end, open each respective folder in a terminal tab and run ` npm install ` to install dependencies and
 ` npm start `